 We went to Beale Street!
 It had been renovated since I was there in 1977.
 We ate at Hooters.
-It rained, and I feared for my Indiana Jones fedora.
+It rained, and I feared for my fedora.
 We went in the Gibson Guitar store, and I took a picture of Michael with a guitar.

 We drove to Tunica, Mississippi.
 Tunica offers casinos and gambling.
 We had planned to stay the night but decided to head back to Nashville.
 With gas at $4 a gallon, we needed to watch our money.

 Karen and I went to Memphis in November, 1982.
 The Elvis legend was the one thing that had taken on a new dimension since 1977.
-Little did I know then that he had only 2 months to live.
+Little did I know then that he only had 2 months to live.

 Graceland was open to tourists, and for 5 bucks apiece we were escorted through several rooms.
 We saw the TV room with the 3 sets, one for each channel, and the trophy room full of mementos.
 Dozens of gold and platinum records lined the walls.
 Karen liked the gold piano!
 Outside were several cars Elvis had owned.
 He is buried by the pool along with his parents and grandmother.
 We walked to the gravesite before the tour began.
 Karen bought post cards of the inside of the house because no pictures were allowed.
 There were souvenir shops across Elvis Presley Boulevard.

 Leaving Graceland, we went to the zoo.
-The Memphis zoo is my favorite perhaps because it was the first I ever saw.
+The Memphis zoo is my favorite perhaps because it was the first one I saw.
 It is well-planned.
 I like the way the primates, carnivores & reptiles are housed.

 We took in the same things I did in 1977: Brooks Art Gallery, Pink Palace & Memphis Queen.
 We got to the Pink Palace at dusk and could just make out that it was pink.
 It was cool aboard the riverboat, but the experience deepened my understanding of our nation's river system.
 We drove by Sun Records.

-We finished our trip the way it started, with Elvis!
+We finished our trip the way it started.
+With Elvis!
 We drove to Beale Street looking for a statue of Elvis recently erected in an attempt to renovate the area.
 "There it is!"
 Karen shouted.
 We leaped from the car and ran to it!

 Memphis State University